MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 Visit the [PlayFab SDKs, tools, and extensions](~/index?#pivot=documentation&panel=sdks) and choose the appropriate quickstart guide for your preferred environment.
 The quickstart walk you through installing your environment, creating a new test project, and making your first API call.

-## Next steps

-Every Title is different, so you will have a unique set of features that you must build every time.
-It is important to know and understand how to map those features onto PlayFab.

-This generally starts with the configuration of your Title.
-You will want to store variables in PlayFab and pull them down on to game clients.
-But these are not the only types of configurations that you'll want to make.

-Some of the different ways that you can map PlayFab onto a Title are shown below; use these to find the combination of tools that is just right for your Title:

-- [Title Data](../features/config/titledata/quickstart.md) – Map variables containing data on PlayFab to data structures in your game clients.
-- [Entity Objects](../features/data/entities/quickstart.md) (aka: Player Data) – Store and retrieve data on a per player basis.
-- [Catalogs](../features/commerce/items/catalogs.md) (Items) - Very useful for storing configuration data about your Items and potentially being able to sell them as virtual goods.
-- [Groups](../features/social/groups/using-shared-group-data.md) – Groups are generally used for things like guilds or clans.
-Groups are arbitrary and have members, roles and other guild-like features.

 ## PlayFab advanced

 Mapping your Title on top of PlayFab is a great start.
 But there is more power to be harnessed in PlayFab that can help your LiveOps team create better engagement, retention, and monetization mechanics.